Deployment modes

 Supported platforms

 You can install Gloo Mesh Enterprise on Kubernetes or OpenShift clusters.
-For more information about the requirements for each platform, see the System requirements.
+For more information about the requirements for clusters on each platform, see the System requirements.

 Kubernetes